2Tsk2/yae-whale/README.md

 # yae-whale
-a python script that print "yae is a whale!"
+a python script that prints out,"yae is a whale!"